What is the Watsonville Area Water Recycling Project?

 Why do we need it?
 What are the benefits?

 The Watsonville Area Water Recycling Project is vital to our region.
-California’s ongoing drought emergency requires us to use every tool at our disposal to effectively manage our water resources.
-Providing a constant and reliable supply of recycled water that is available year after year, regardless of weather conditions, will help protect the $400 million agricultural industry and thousands of agricultural jobs in the Pajaro Valley.
+California’s warming mediterranean climate requires us to use every tool at our disposal to effectively manage our water resources.
+Providing a constant and reliable supply of recycled water that is available year after year, regardless of weather conditions, will help protect the $1 billion agricultural industry and thousands of agricultural jobs in the Pajaro Valley.

 Is the water safe?

 The Watsonville Area Water Recycling Project uses well-established processes that are employed throughout the United States and globally.
-California has strict standards in for regulating recycled water use and the Watsonville plant meets all state and federal requirements for recycled water quality and safety.
+California has strict standards for regulating recycled water use and the Watsonville plant meets all State and Federal requirements for recycled water quality and safety.

 Where is the water from?
 How much water?

-Water used in homes and offices travel through pipes to the recycled water facility where it is cleaned through physical, chemical and biological processes.
+Water used in homes and businesses travels through pipes to the recycled water facility where it is cleaned through physical, chemical and biological processes.
 The recycled water facility will produce 4,000 acre-feet of recycled water (new to the basin) to be blended with approximately 2,000 acre-feet of “blend” water, for a total of 6,000 acre-feet per year.
-That water, delivered through our coastal distribution system, will be able to irrigate a portion of more than 6,000 acres during spring, summer and fall months.
-It is considered “new” water since it otherwise would be discharged into Monterey Bay National Marine Sanctuary.
+This water, delivered through our coastal distribution system, will be able to irrigate a portion of more than 6,000 acres all year long.
+It is considered “new” water since it otherwise would be discharged into the Monterey Bay National Marine Sanctuary.
 The nearby Castroville water recycling project safely delivers more than 13,000 acre-feet to farmlands each year.

 If I need more information, who should I contact?